yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 tok_val = np.load(LM_PATH/'tmp'/'tok_val.npy')
 ```

-**Numericalizing  the tokens** the last thing we need to do is numericalize the token, this is done as follows:
+**Numericalizing  the tokens** the last thing we need to do is *numericalize* the token, this is done as follows:

 * We make a list of all the words that appear in corpus,
 * We keep only the frequent word (say the words that appear at least twice, given that it can be only a spelling mistake, and the bigger the vocabulary the more compitation / time we need), a vocabulary of size 60 000 is quite good,
 * We replace every word with its index into that list.

-This can be done with Counter class in python; giving us a list of all the unique item in a list with their counts, we create a counter by passing all the words in all the example in the training set (using to for loops), and then given a vocabulary size, we only keep 60 000 most commong words in the vocabulary with freaq > 2, and we add the padding and unkown tokken to replace the removed / unfrequent tokens, and we endup with a list items to tokens to numericalize the corpus.
+This can be done with Counter class in python; giving us a list of all the unique item in a list with their counts, we create a counter by passing all the words in all the example in the training set (using to for loops), and then given a vocabulary size, we only keep 60 000 most common words in the vocabulary with freaq > 2, and we add the padding and unknown token to replace the removed / infrequent tokens, and we endup with a list items to tokens to *numericalize* the corpus.

 ```python
 freq = Counter(p for o in tok_trn for p in o)